gromacs/gromacs/docs/reference-manual/functions.rst

 In this example a number of features can be found.
 In columns ai and aj you find the atom numbers of the particles to be restrained.
 The type column should always be 1.
-As explained in  [subsec:distancerestraint], multiple distances can contribute to a single NOE signal.
+As explained in  :ref:`distancerestraint`, multiple distances can contribute to a single NOE signal.
 In the topology this can be set using the index column.
 In our example, the restraints 10-28 and 10-46 both have index 1, therefore they are treated